finbourne/lusid-sdk-python/sdk/docs/PropertyDefinitionsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_derived_formula_explanation(derivation_formula_explain_request, as_at=as_at, effective_at=effective_at, opts=opts)

-        # [INTERNAL] GetDerivedFormulaExplanation: Get explanation of a derived property formula
+        # GetDerivedFormulaExplanation: Get explanation of a derived property formula
         api_response = api_instance.get_derived_formula_explanation(derivation_formula_explain_request, as_at=as_at, effective_at=effective_at)
         pprint(api_response)